saasbook/edx-bundle/README.md

  install nokogiri`, possibly as root, if you don't)
  * Perl, any version >=5 (`perl -v` to check)
  * The [youtube-dl](rg3.github.io/youtube-dl/) Python script (which in turn relies on Python 2.6+; `python --version` to check)
- * Comfort using shell scripts and other power tools.
+ * Comfort using shell scripts and other power tools, and a standard god-fearing Unix environment with the usual command-line utilities available (`find`, etc).
 No GUI here.
 If step 1 below looks alien to you, stop and get help.

 What to do